 Anytime sawcutting or surfacing operations take place, these management practices shall be utilized, since sawcutting and surfacing operations generate slurry and process water that contains fine particles and high pH (concrete cutting), both of which can violate the water quality standards in the receiving water.
+Concrete spillage or concrete discharge to surface waters of the State is prohibited.

 Sawcutting and surfacing operations include, but are not limited to, the following:

 - Sawing

 - Coring

 - Grinding

 - Roughening

 - Hydro-demolition

-- Bridge and road surfacing.
+- o Bridge and road surfacing.

-- Slurry and cuttings shall be vacuumed during cutting and surfacing operations. - Slurry and cuttings shall not remain on permanent concrete or asphalt pavement overnight. - Slurry and cuttings shall not drain to any natural or constructed drainage conveyance. - Collected slurry and cuttings shall be disposed of in a manner that does not violate groundwater or surface water quality standards. - Process water that is generated during hydro-demolition, surface roughening or similar operations shall not drain to any natural or constructed drainage conveyance and shall be disposed of in a manner that does not violate groundwater or surface water quality standards. - Cleaning waste material and demolition debris shall be handled and disposed of in a manner that does not cause contamination of water.
-If the area is swept with a pick-up sweeper, the material must be hauled out of the area to an appropriate disposal site.
+- Vacuum slurry and cuttings during cutting and surfacing operations. - Slurry and cuttings shall not remain on permanent concrete or asphalt pavement overnight. - Slurry and cuttings shall not drain to any natural or constructed drainage conveyance including stormwater systems.
+This may require temporarily blocking catch basins. - Dispose collected slurry and cuttings in a manner that does not violate groundwater or surface water quality standards. - Do not allow process water that is generated during hydro-demolition, surface roughening or similar operations to drain to any natural or constructed drainage conveyance including stormwater systems and dispose it in a manner that does not violate groundwater or surface water quality standards. - Handle and dispose cleaning waste material and demolition debris in a manner that does not cause contamination of water.
+If the area is swept with a pick-up sweeper, haul the material out of the area to an appropriate disposal site.